 That’s probably all a bit too negative.
 In spite of all of that, the 6900K is an excellent processor, and if you picked one up, you definitely wouldn’t be disappointed with it.
 I’m just not entirely sure where it fits in when compared to the others.

 This concludes our list of best gaming CPUs over $1000.
 As you may have seen these CPUs cost a huge amount of money and they are not meant for every gamer.
 You do not need these kinds of processors to play your favorite game, in fact, these will “future proof” your gaming machine.
 Which is not necessary but it’s a nice bonus.

 If you got the money for these processors, you would not be disappointed as they offer the ultimate performance for anything you do.
-Whether it’s for video games or for working, these are the best of the best.
+Whether it’s for video games or for work, these are the best of the best.